The “related design system” in Japan

 However, related designs have a few of the following disadvantages:

-- Related design(s) can be assigned only together with a principle design.
-Thus, the owner has to assign the principle design and the related design(s) at the same time.
+- Related design(s) can be assigned only together with a principal design.
+Thus, the owner has to assign the principal design and the related design(s) at the same time.

-- It is not possible to grant separate licenses to the principle design and the related design(s).
-Thus, when the owner wishes to grant a license for a principle design, he will need to grant a license for related design(s) as well.
+- It is not possible to grant separate licenses to the principal design and the related design(s).
+Thus, when the owner wishes to grant a license for a principal design, he will need to grant a license for related design(s) as well.

-- The related designs right expires 20 years after the date of registration of the “principle design”.
+- The related designs right expires 20 years after the date of registration of the “principal design”.